 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-For starters, the base is made of crushed up Spekulatius – and then I make an easy homemade Spekulatius ‘Biscoff’ spread to flavour the cheesecake layer.
+The base is made of crushed up Spekulatius – and then I make an easy homemade Spekulatius ‘Biscoff’ spread to flavour the cheesecake layer.

 And it’s not compulsory, but these pretty biscuits make a lovely decoration to finish off the cheesecake too.